 I found I could say things with color and shapes that I couldn’t say any other way… things I had no words for.

-In her work supporting survivors of trauma with their creative writing, social science researcher Patti Lather borrowed the German poet Rilke’s term, the “Too Big” to describe those experiences that are so intense that they exceed words.
+In her work supporting survivors of trauma with their creative writing, social science researcher Patti Lather borrowed the German poet Rilke’s term “Too Big” to describe those experiences that are so intense that they exceed words.
 She called these stories “Too Big Stories.”
 Most people have experienced something in their lives that feels overwhelming because of the emotional size of it; the grief almost swallowed them whole, the fear was indescribable, the anger vibrated with energy but exceeded language.
-When young people are walking through immense heartbreak, or emotions like sadness or anger or loneliness, it is our role as teachers and counselors to witness that intensity with them.
-In addition, we want to be able to model methods for expressing that emotion without always using words to describe the feeling.
-In this activity, students are invited to explore emotions that feel too complex or large to put into words by using metaphor and photography.
-This will help students to speak to the experiences that feel unspeakable.
+When young people are walking through emotions like sadness, anger, or loneliness, it is our role as educators to help them feel heard and seen.
+In this activity, students are invited to explore emotions that feel too complex or large for words by using metaphor and photography.
+This will help students to express the experiences that feel unspeakable.

 · Recognize that emotions are complex and transcend distinct labels.